samsonpaul/jack.ly/sections/about-me/About-Me.md

 3 rounds of venture capital funding totaling $15.3M million dollars and opened offices around the world.

-In Feburary of 2013 I left Kiip to pursue personal development, as well as software development, by moving to Berlin, Germany.
+In February of 2013 I left Kiip to pursue personal development, as well as software development, by moving to Berlin, Germany.

 I am currently available for web development work.
 If you're curious